7 Steps to Creating a High-Converting Email Sign Up Form [+ Tips and Examples]

 Email lists are essential tools for any business.
 It’s the best way to reach your customer base, introduce them to your brand, sell products and foster long-term relationships.
 But to begin that process, you must get your email sign up form right.

 At Yieldify, we’re witnessing the benefits of high-converting email forms first-hand.
-Our clients see an average of 10-25% database growth, with some reaching as much as 116% increase in the leads captured.
+With the help of our lead capture software, our clients see an average of 10-25% database growth, with some reaching as much as 116% increase in the leads captured.
 Not to mention the increased AOV and CLV that email marketing brings over time.

 We hope this article was useful and enables you to create super high-converting email sign up forms.
 If you want to test your email capture strategy further, take our quiz and get more tips on how to improve!